 The ICC (International Convention Centre) and Symphony Hall are impressive venues, but they're buildings designed for events rather than destinations in themselves.
 The canal-side bars around Brindleyplace are pleasant enough on summer evenings but serve overpriced drinks to office workers and tourists.
 If you want authentic canal atmosphere, walk further to the less developed sections where residential boats moor and the towpath hasn't been landscaped.

 Broad Street after dark becomes a concentrated zone of stag parties, hen parties, and binge drinking that gives British nightlife its international reputation.
 It's safe enough—the police presence is heavy—but it's also loud, chaotic, and culturally vacant.
 You won't learn anything about Birmingham here except that young people from across the region come to drink cheaply.
+The bars close at 3 AM on weekends, and the noise continues in the streets until dawn.

 The Real Birmingham